sergioSHKLR/librus/pages/5-ext.md

 - <span class="emoji">🗺️</span> maps
 - <span class="emoji">🎬</span> videos

-among many others, the choice is yours [^1].
+among many others, the choice is up to you.

-[^1]: Be mindful of the technological (iframe), legal & ethical restrictions of the content owner.